cs1302uga/cs1302-hw04/README.md

    $ find src
    ```

-   This is the same starter code from `cs1302-ce08`!
-Refer to your notes for that exercise about
+   You should recognize this code from last week's lecture!
+Refer to your notes from class about
    any inter-dependencies and/or inheritance between the files.

+   **Please Note:** This homework assignment may be slightly different from what we did in class
+   last week.
+Do not make any assumptions about the code based on what was discussed in lecture.

 1. In your notes, draw a complete, proper UML diagram for the three classes contained in the
    starter code. **You might need to devote an entire page to this.
 We recommend using a pencil.**